MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

-To select the optimal stopping iteration \( t_{\mathrm{stop}}^*\) and evaluate out‑of‑sample performance, we employ \(K\)‑fold cross‑validation (CV).
+To select the optimal stopping iteration \( t_{\mathrm{stop}}^* \) and evaluate out-of-sample performance, \(K\)-fold CV can be employed.
 A detailed mathematical formulation of this procedure is provided in Algorithm~\ref{alg:MIBoostCV}.
 The steps of the CV procedure are as follows:

 \textbf{Outer loop over CV folds:}

 \hrule